Category: Objective Test

 ELIGIBILITY: The participant may not have previously competed in this event at the national level.

-SECTION: Each local chapter may inter three (3) members. (refer to Objective Test Guidelines for more information on number of members)
+SECTION: Each local chapter may enter three (3) members. (refer to Objective Test Guidelines for more information on number of members)

 STATE: A mimimum of the top six (6) places from the section competition will represent their section at the State Leadership Conference.
 (Refer to Objective Test Guidelines for more information regarding competitors qualified for SLC.)